 Complete the FAFSA

 - The Free Application for Federal Student Aid (FAFSA) may be filed beginning Oct.
 1 each year.
 Watch this short video for an overview of the process.

-- Applications submitted before March 1 are given priority consideration for federal supplemental grants, federal work-study, and federal Perkins loans.
+- Applications submitted before March 1 are given priority consideration for federal supplemental grants and federal work-study.
 List the NSU school code of 003466 on your FAFSA.

 - The FAFSA will determine your dependency status.
 If you're classified as dependent, you'll need to provide information from your parents.

 - Take your time and read all instructions.
 Remember - making a mistake on the FAFSA can be costly!
 Watch How to Fill Out the FAFSA for helpful tips.

 - If you're eligible to use the IRS Data Retrieval Tool, it provides a quick and easy way to enter tax data.

 - Submit your FAFSA, then save a copy of your submitted information for your records.